farlee2121/DevEssentialsBlog/_drafts/2020-10-23-Type-Systems-and-Predictability.md

 - structured programming is more predictable than gotos

 ## Another Way?
 Clojure take a unique approach to structural typing with its spec system.
-Types are
-  - defined without property names
+  - Types are defined without property names
-  - may include functional constraints like numeric range, regular expressions, or explicit valid values
+  - Each type may include functional constraints like numeric range, regular expressions, or explicit valid values
-  - Aggregate and access properties by type names
+  - Values are aggregated and accessed by their type names

 ```clojure
 ;; lat is a float between -90 and 90